prasadghole/canppt/CAN.md

 # CAN ISO-TP
 ## CAN ISO-TP
-Classiscal and extended CAN support maximum 8 and 64 bytes in one communication frame.
+Classical and extended CAN support maximum 8 and 64 bytes in one communication frame.
 Diagnostic and firmware upgrade require larger payload.
 ISO-TP provide facility to extend CAN payload upto 4095 bytes using segmentation, flow control and reassembly.